 3. What time must you be at your destination?

 Once again, taxis take a predetermined route that doesn’t always favour the passenger.
 Leave early to avoid being late.
-Waiting and travel times can be very long when using taxis so allocate two or three hours for waiting and travelling.
+Waiting and travel times can be very long when using taxis so allocate two or three hours for waiting and traveling.
 Peak hours are early in the morning (there are many passengers going to work) and late afternoons (there are many passengers going home from work).

 During peak hours, there are long queues of taxi passengers, long waiting times and a low number of taxis.
 During off peak hours, there are short queues of taxi passengers, long waiting times and high numbers of taxis.